yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/2_Deploy_Defender_Configuration_policies.md

 Before running script, let me explain what this script does.
 Once this script runs, it connects to Graph API and complete following.
 - Download configuraiton files from [GitHub repository](https://github.com/microsoft/mdatp-xplat/tree/master/macos/mobileconfig/profiles)
-- Create policy setting in Microsoft Intune portal (See below tables)
+- Create policy settings in Microsoft Intune portal (See below tables)

 | No | Configuration | Configuration File | Policy Type in Intune | description |